KehaoC/startup-cohol/Library/How to come up with an idea?.md

 > SISP, Solution in search of Problem.

 Yeah, the research that I dive into for my first time is tracked by this mistakes.
-We are trying to introduce the **Syllogism** method to address the ==TUI LI== problem and improves the performance of LLMs.
-We seems to have a problem of low performance on ==TUI LI==, but actually it is too abstract, what we are doing is just to apply a new method to a problem that seems to be a real problem.
+We are trying to introduce the **Syllogism** method to address the ==inference== problem and improves the performance of LLMs.
+We seems to have a problem of low performance on ==Inference==, but actually it is too abstract, what we are doing is just to apply a new method to a problem that seems to be a real problem.
 > Startup ideas are hard to find.
 You just don't know how to catch them.
 Once you learn how to notice them, you'll see them **all over the place**.

 I can't wait.
 That's why the repo exists!